Nihonda/mycv/README.md

 <Your response>

     I take very seriously my current iOS projects.
 The reasons are quite obvious: skills and experience which gave me Japan are much more than skills I got in my home country.
-    I was the only front-end developer for JobSearch, Part-time iOS projects: .
     My responsiblities were:
+     - design and building advance applications (JobSearch, Part-time, ShiftManagement)
-     - migration of code Swift 2.2 -> Swift 2.3 -> Swift 3.1 -> Swift 4.1.
-Together with
+     - migration of code Swift 2.2 -> Swift 2.3 -> Swift 3.1 -> Swift 4.1
+     - collaboration with back end developers, designers, tester team and customers to define and develop new features
+     - implementation of new APIs: GA, Firebase Analytics, Repro, AppsFlyer, FOX, etc...

+     Modern Swift language is evolving quite rapidly.
+Since me start working in current company 3 great changes happened with Swift language.
+Everytime needed to change codings to new style together with design.
+So I was able to use my skills to come up with completely new approaches to existing application:
+     - Change fixed 320 px based design of controllers (Autoresizing) to basis of constraints (AutoLayout)
+     - Use of closure parameters and functions (create on the fly where needed)
+     - One Universal iOS application: with support of iPhone + iPad.

 ### Public Repository URL (if you have GitHub and Bitbucket accounts)